LuisGmo01/Portfolio_LuisVillarreal/README.md

-# Portfolio_LuisVillarreal
+# Portfolio Luis Villarreal.
+Hi!
 Here is a recopilation of interesting projects that I have developed.
 I hope that you can find them as enjoyable as I do!

 From data recopilation to data mining and its analysis for the development of models and future databases.

+- Statistical analysis of stelar structure models
+- Materials science and data visualization